 For instance, fraud or willful misrepresentation of material fact to gain immigration benefits, under INA 212(a)(6)(C)(i), and certain crime-related grounds under INA 212(a)(2) make you permanently inadmissible.
 An I-601 [INA § 212(i)] waiver is available to overcome the fraud/willful misrepresentation bar when you have a qualifying relative who will suffer extreme hardship if you are not admitted to the U.S. An I-601 [INA § 212(h)] waiver is available to some foreign nationals for some criminal grounds.

-Where Do I File My Form I-212 Application?
+Where Do I File My Form I-212 Application or Request for Consent to Reapply?

 Whether you are in the U.S. or abroad, the reasons you were deported, the type of visa you intend to use to enter the U.S., whether you also need an I-601 waiver, and other factors determine where you file your I-212 application or Consent to Reapply.